 The construction of Naval Station Everett and its supporting facilities spanned the presidencies of Ronald Reagan (1911-2004), George H. W. Bush (b.
 1924), and Bill Clinton (b.
 1946).
 Groundbreaking did not come until 1987, and the first pier was not dedicated until 1992.
 Throughout these years, Gipson was invited back to Washington, D.C., again and again, and what he wanted to talk about there was what effect the influx of naval personnel, many of them black, would have on the city, and the city on them.
 He believed the keys to a success was education and recreation:

 "I wanted to make sure that when the gangplank went down, that the navy knew what they were doing ... .
 I wanted everything in place to make sure that the guys and girls coming off those ships know that they've been treated right and that they will be treated right" (Gipson interview).

 It's difficult to judge how large a role Gipson played in the navy's planning, but in 1993 ground was broken for the Naval Support Complex at Smokey Point, 11 miles north of the main base.
 When finished, it provided many of the amenities Gipson had advocated, including comfortable housing, educational programs, a fitness center, swimming pool, food court, single-sailor center, movie theater, ballroom, and a family-services center.

-One thing Gipson remembers with special pride from this period is being called to First Lady Hillary Clinton's (b.
+One thing Gipson remembered with special pride from this period is being called to First Lady Hillary Clinton's (b.
 1947) White House office during one of his many trips to the capital.
 She wanted to learn about his concerns, and he recalled it as a very proud moment.
 When the meeting was over, "she let us roam through the building to talk to people" (Gipson interview).

 One Last Slap